pahuber/PHRINGE/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~

 The configuration file is a YAML file that is used to configure the simulation settings, the observation strategy and
 the observatory hardware.
+See :ref:`user documentation <configuration>` for more information.
 A typical configuration file looks like this:

 .. include:: _static/config.yaml
    :literal: